kchawla-pi/united-states-of-browsers/README.md

 Initial idea is to read the broswer's sqlite3 database files and copy and combine the data in one place, maybe a json.
 More features for searching and organization and maybe an ML algo to recommend from within the combined history and the web will be implemented.

-Note: PLay with it, I haven't made it Demo-ready yet.
+Note: Play with it, I haven't made it Demo-ready yet.
+It shouldn't damage anything, but if it is does...
+THIS IS A USE AT YOUR OWN RISK SOFTWARE.

 Future Plans: